How long do I have to report a workplace injury in NSW?

 Need answers for your exact situation?
 Start with a free claim check and get practical next steps.

-This website gives general information only.
-It is not a substitute for legal advice tailored to your medical evidence, insurer decision, work capacity, time limits, and personal circumstances.
+Start your free claim check today.
+No obligation.
+Just clear answers.
+This website gives general information only and is not a substitute for legal advice tailored to your circumstances.